Marjorie Hayward

 Marjorie Olive Hayward (14 August 1885 – 10 January 1953) was an English violinist and violin teacher, prominent during the first few decades of the 20th century.

 Biography

 Marjorie Hayward was born in Greenwich in 1885.
 An "infant prodigy", her violin studies were with Émile Sauret at the Royal Academy of Music in London (1897–1903), and Otakar Ševčík in Prague (1903–06).
+Her two years in Prague were paid for by the sale of the family home: Hayward later expressed her gratitude for this and other support from her musical mother.

 She had early successes in the concerto repertoire, performing in Prague, Berlin (where she played Ethel Smyth's Concerto for Violin, Horn and Orchestra with Aubrey Brain), Paris, Amsterdam and the Hague, but later focussed mainly on chamber music.